vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/woof-CE.md

 * Only [overlay](https://docs.kernel.org/filesystems/overlayfs.html) is supported: support for aufs is gone.
 * PPM is gone: packages in the build come from the upstream distro, rootfs-packages or rootfs-petbuilds (built from source).
 * Most old tools that use [gtkdialog](https://github.com/puppylinux-woof-CE/gtkdialog) are ported to [yad](https://github.com/step-/yad).
-* Support for kernel package types other than the "huge" one is gone.
+* kernel-kit builds the [Debian](https://www.debian.org/) kernel source and support for other types of kernels is gone.
 * kernel-kit's firmware picker is gone: fdrv is built by moving /usr/lib/firmware out of the main SFS.
 * ISO images are gone: the woof-CE build output is a bootable flash drive image and `isoboot` is gone.
 * ntfs-3g is replaced with [ntfs3](https://www.kernel.org/doc/html/next/filesystems/ntfs3.html).